 - Illegal immigrants cannot qualify for entitlement programs (like Social Security benefits) or means-tested benefits (like SSI).
 The one exception is emergency medical care, like Medicaid.

 - Immigrants have lower program use rates and get less benefit money than native-born Americans do.

 How Many Refugees Does the United States Admit For Resettlement?

 The UN Refugee Agency tracks resettlement numbers globally.
 United States refugee resettlement numbers fell significantly in 2018 compared to previous years:

-How Many Aliens Get Deported from the United States Every Year?
+How Many Undocumented Immigrants Get Deported from the United States Every Year?